Beyond universality in random matrix theory: The hard edge of complex Gaussian divisible ensembles

-We can now state the known results about the joint eigenvalue density (j.e.d.) induced by the Johansson-Laguerre ensemble.
-By construction, this is obtained as the integral w.r.t. $P_n$ of the j.e.d. of the Deformed Laguerre Ensemble.
-We recall that the Deformed Laguerre Ensemble denotes the distribution of the covariance matrix $n^{-1} M M^*$ when $H$ is given.
+We can now state the known results about the joint eigenvalue density (j.e.d.) induced by the Johansson--Laguerre ensemble.
+Propositions \ref{symprop}, \ref{symprop2} and \ref{CorrelHardEdge} are derived in \cite{BAP}, Sections~3 and 7.
+By construction, this is obtained as the integral w.r.t. $P_n$ of the j.e.d. of the deformed Laguerre ensemble.
+We recall that the deformed Laguerre ensemble denotes the distribution of the covariance matrix $n^{-1} M M^*$ when $H$ is given.
 The latter has been first computed by \cite{GW96} and \cite{JSV96}.